jo418/usermanagement/README.md

 - lombok library to implement Java objects more easily
 - junit for verifying JWT token generation and parsing
 - bash to use curl commands to perform acceptance testing
+- backend can be invoked from IDE as the state of this work is development, and not production.
+To make a production grade, we could use Docker to make an easily deployable and invocable image.
+Maybe later, but at the time being the development resources are needed elsewhere.

 ### Acceptance testing